 This Constitution and the Code of Ethics may be amended by a majority of the Corporate Members voting.
 Not less than thirty days after written ballots are sent to all Corporate Members, three Corporate Members shall canvass the ballots.
-If the amendment carries, it shall become effective ten days after the canvass.
+If the amendment carries, it shall become effective in accordance with the implementation timeline provided with the ballot amendment. ten days after the canvass.